Table of Contents:

 Once you’ve gathered your UCAS points, the next stage is understanding how they factor into university entry requirements.
 Each university course will typically have a set number of UCAS points that it requires for entry.
 These requirements may vary significantly from course to course and between different universities, so it is always crucial to research your options thoroughly.

-University entry requirements are usually communicated in terms of UCAS points to provide a consistent way of comparing applicants who may come from diverse academic backgrounds with different qualifications.
-For instance, a course might require 112 UCAS points, which could be met with BBB at A-level or DMM in BTEC, or a combination of qualifications.
+Universities usually express entry requirements in terms of UCAS points to create a consistent way to compare applicants with different qualifications.
+For example, a course might ask for 112 UCAS points, which you could achieve with BBB at A-level, DMM in BTEC, or a combination of both.

 Finally, don’t be discouraged if you don’t meet the exact UCAS point requirement for your desired course.
 Universities can be flexible with entry requirements, particularly if you can demonstrate other strengths or relevant experiences.
 It’s always worth reaching out to the admissions team of the university if you’re close to the requirements but not quite there.